datakg0si/Data_Scraping_Youtube/README.md

-# Data_Scraping_Youtube
+# Data Scraping Youtube

-Using Python to scrap a youtube channel's data
+Using Python to scrap a youtube channel's data.
+The channel of course was a popular youtuber called 'Domics'.
+Primarily the aim was to get the channel's view count, like count and comment count for analysis using Python to scrap a youtube channel's data.
+The channel of course was a popular youtuber called 'Domics'.
+Primarily the aim was to get the channel's view count, like count, comment count and lastly the sub count.
+This data was extracted using a series of functions on python and lastly the data was converted to a dataframe that i can manipulate in juypter notebook with pandas.